apocalyptech/animalwellsave/README.md

    - Bat
    - Ostriches
    - Eel/Bonefish
- - Added `--solve-cranks` argument to solve most crank-related puzzles
+ - Added `--solve-cranks` argument to solve most crank-related puzzles.
+ - Added `--house-open` and `--house-close` arguments to manage the state of the doors around the house.
  - Added `--verbose` option to also show missing items (inventory, eggs, etc) on the info output, rather than just the things that *are* present.
  - Added `--debug` output to show data offsets within the savegame